mesnico/TERAN/README.md

 # Transformer Encoder Reasoning and Alignment Network (TERAN)

-Code for the cross-modal visual-linguistic retrieval method from "Fine-grained Visual Textual Alignment for Cross-modal Retrieval using Transformer Encoders", submitted to ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM) [[Pre-print PDF](https://arxiv.org/abs/2008.05231)].
+Code for the cross-modal visual-linguistic retrieval method from "Fine-grained Visual Textual Alignment for Cross-modal Retrieval using Transformer Encoders", accepted for publication in ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM) [[Pre-print PDF](https://arxiv.org/abs/2008.05231)].

 This work is an extension to our previous approach TERN accepted at ICPR 2020.